 8. Fort Delaware, Delaware City

 Fort Delaware is now inactive, in that it no longer serves as a harbor defense facility.
-However, it is certainly still active in terms of paranormal activity!
+However, it is certainly still active in terms of paranormal activity, with it being listed as one of the most haunted forts in America!
 Peas Patch Island has been owned by the Military since the 1810s, having been seized from a Doctor Gale who was using it as his private hunting ground.

 The French built the fort to protect Delaware from the Confederates and other enemies.
 In 1812, Captain Samuel Babcock oversaw the efforts to make the fortification stronger.
 Seawalls and dikes were built at strategic points around the island, and the construction of the star fort was started in 1817.